PilzDE/pilz_robots/README.md

 ## Package: prbt_ikfast_manipulator_plugin
 The package contains a moveit plugin for inverse kinematics of the manipulator, which is a wrapper of `ikfast.cpp` to the kinematics base interface of moveit.

+## Package: pilz_control
+Contains a specialized version of `ros_controllers::JointTrajectoryController` which can be put into a holding mode.
+A controlled stop using a hold trajectory is performed thus stopping the manipulator without the mechanical stress of a hard brake.